-Spring term each year Campus Chest activities are centered in a Campus Chest week which includes a Kick-Off Banquet, a day of Campus solicitations and a student-faculty auction at which student and administration leaders are sold to the highest bidders.
+Fall term each year Campus Chest activities begin with a Kick-Off Banquet followed by 2 days of campus solicitation.
+A student-faculty auction at which student and administration leaders are sold to the highest bidders is held Spring term.